You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Ezetimibe?

-Ezetimibe is a medication that works by inhibiting the absorption of cholesterol in the small intestine.
-It is often used in combination with other cholesterol-lowering medications, such as statins.
-Ezetimibe is marketed under the brand name Zetia and is manufactured by Merck & Co.
+Ezetimibe is a cholesterol absorption inhibitor that works by blocking the absorption of cholesterol in the small intestine.
+It is often prescribed in combination with statins to reduce cholesterol levels in the blood.
+According to the FDA, ezetimibe is available under the brand name Zetia and is manufactured by Merck & Co.

 What is Vascepa?